General disclosures

 The Porsche AG Group considers the interests and points of view of various stakeholders continuously and factors them into its strategic plans and business decisions, and sustainability is no exception.
 In turn, the stakeholders can learn more about the current and future activities of the Porsche AG Group as well as the requirements and general conditions.
 By changing perspectives in this way, the Porsche AG Group aims to understand other positions, overcome challenges through cooperation and build long-term partnerships.

-The Porsche AG Group’s focus on significantly increasing the proportion of electrified vehicles takes into account the requirements and expectations of stakeholders for modern and sustainable mobility solutions, for example, as part of annual review processes.
-At the same time, the fundamental business model—the sale of vehicles in the luxury segment—the core competence of the Porsche AG Group, remains unchanged.
+The Porsche AG Group’s focus when expanding the proportion of electrified vehicles takes into account the requirements and expectations of stakeholders for modern and more sustainable mobility solutions, for example, as part of annual review processes.
+At the same time, the fundamental business model—the sale of exclusive sports cars—remains unchanged as the core competence of the Porsche AG Group.
+Further information about this can be found in Vehicle product strategy.

 More information about the inclusion of stakeholder interests and views

 The interests of workers in the value chain are included through various indirect and direct formats, such as the Porsche AG Group’s participation in the automotive industry dialog on the German Federal Government’s National Action Plan (NAP) for Business and Human Rights and other cross-industry initiatives.
-Minimum standards for how direct suppliers treat their workforces are set out in the → Code of Conduct for Business Partners and reviewed as part of the sustainability rating (S-rating).
-See also → S2 Workers in the value chain.
+Minimum standards for how direct suppliers treat their workforces are set out in the Code of Conduct for Business Partners and reviewed as part of the sustainability rating (S-rating).
+S2 Workers in the value chain

-Affected communities can be assigned to the “Society” stakeholder group, where they are integrated via various stakeholder dialog formats. → S3 Affected communities.
+Affected communities can be assigned to the “Society” stakeholder group, where they are integrated via various stakeholder dialog formats.
+Stakeholder dialog, Corporate citizenship

 Governance